-Now whether you are hiring an agency or a freelance seo consultant, you’ll need to properly vet them.
+Now whether you are hiring a link building company or a freelance seo consultant, you’ll need to properly vet them.
 Just as you would when outsourcing any aspect of your business.

 Its especially important in SEO, as it has such a bad rep and in some cases, can be hard to measure or understand exactly what you’re getting for your money.

 When it comes to something like link building, it may seem pretty straightforward enough right?
 How many links are you getting, and how much does it cost me?

 There are still questions that need to be asked.
 And here are just some of the most important ones.

 How do you assess where to get links from?

 You may get a very simple answer.
 But as long as it’s a sound way of making an assessment, then all is good.
 How exactly are they building lists of sites where they’d like to get you a link on?
 If the lists are pre-built, this may be a warning sign that they are buying links or have some kind of link network.